IshadP/Obsidian_Notes/02-DESIGN/2-THEORY/COURSES/Google UX Course/Foundation_M1.md

 # Equitable
 -> If a product is **equitable**, it means a design is helpful to people with diverse abilities and backgrounds.

+## Enjoyable
+-> If a product is **enjoyable**, it means the design delights the user.
+The design reflects what the user may be thinking or feeling and creates a positive connection with them.

+## Usefulness
+-> If a product is **useful**, that means it solves user problems.
+In other words, the design intentionally solves a user problem that the designer has identified.